-Indicator Title Number of policies developed or reviewed and approved, in a particular financial year.
-Definition Numerical quantity of HEQSF/NQF policies developed or reviewed and approved within a particular financial year.
-Source of data HEQSF/NQF Policy development and review project information.
-Method of calculation or assessment Enumeration of the number of HEQSF/NQF policies developed or reviewed.
+Indicator Title Number of HEQSF/NQF-related policies developed or reviewed and approved, in a particular financial year.
+Definition Numerical quantity of HEQSF/NQF-related policies developed or reviewed and approved within a particular financial year.
+Source of data HEQSF/NQF-related Policy development and review project information.
+Method of calculation or assessment Enumeration of the number of HEQSF/NQF-related policies developed or reviewed and approved.
 The calculation is for the year period.
 Means of verification Checking the developed or reviewed and approved policies in electronic or hardcopy files.
 Assumptions Detailed process information is captured and maintained on files.
 Disaggregation of beneficiaries N/A Spatial transformation N/A Calculation type Non-cumulative.
 Reporting cycle Annual.
-Desired performance 1 Indicator responsibility Director: Management of the HEQSF.
+Desired performance 1 Indicator responsibility Director: Research, Monitoring and Advice.